rockapot/crash/Story/Hour 00 - Crash.md

 “You stay here,” he said.
 “No. You promised you wouldn’t leave me.”
 “Alys—”
-“You goddamn promised!”
-And then she pulled his arm and spoke gently.
+She pulled his arm and spoke sternly.
 “Come on.”
 As they set off with the wind and snow at their backs, he stopped for one last look at the hunkered form behind them.
 How like a perfect trapezoid it seemed, pointed and sleek like a scowling beast.
 She asked him what he was looking at.
 “This is unfriendly territory.
 We ought to blow the hopper.”